Divajain/userdocs/docs/connectingpsp.md

 Note that test account details will vary between payment service providers - they each have their own set of test details, though there are some "common" ones used across providers.
 Most PSPs have pages online where they supply such test details.

-## Payment service provider keys

-Asperato will require keys to connect to a user's payment service provider.

-Unfortunately, retrieving these keys is not consistent across providers.
-For PSPs listed here, you should be able to find the keys using the following instructions.
-For those not listed, you will need to contact your payment service provider for instructions.

 ## IP whitelisting

 Some Payment Service Providers require the Asperato service to have an IP whitelist entry in order to process transactions.
 If that applies then use these values: